Do you need a dose of Kevin Peraza BMX videos in your life?

 P.S.
 I just watched it for the fifth time; it’s so good.
 (But that’s my situation every time KP puts out a new video project.)

-If I never told you yet – YES, I’m a big fan of Kevin!
-Especially later, when he started doing a lot more street riding.
+If I haven’t told you yet, YES, I’m a big fan of Kevin!
+Especially later when he started doing a lot more street riding.

-But Peraza can do it all, street, park and dirt.
-And he doesn’t have a problem going really big regardless of what his rides.
+But Peraza can do it all – street, park, and dirt.
+He doesn’t have a problem going really big, regardless of what he rides.

 The dude’s a beast.